JRS1986/OnlineCourses/README.md

-# Online Courses
+# Free Online Courses
-A list to centralize good sources for online courses.
+A list to centralize excellent free online courses.
 If you want to participate, please do so and send me a pull request :)

 ## Table of Content